Keithoh92/Bt-WifiDirectApp/README.md

 # Bt-WifiDirectApp
-A Bluetooth and Wifi direct practice app
+A Bluetooth and Wifi direct messaging app